 “Everyone needs to give back.
 All the little things add up,” said Bev.
 “We’ve truly been blessed by this community.”

 By Dorothy Tecklenburg

 Sam & Bev Minor were named Master Farmers in 1998 by Pennsylvania State University for “high achievement in farming and community service.”
 Sam was also named an Alumni Fellow at PSU’s College of Agriculture in 1989.
-Over the years he has been involved with the PA Farmers Assoc., PA Holstein Assoc., Penn State Cooperative Association, and was a PSU delegate to the National Council on Agricultural Research, Extension and Teaching.
+Over the years he was involved with the PA Farmers Assoc., PA Holstein Assoc., Penn State Cooperative Association, and was a PSU delegate to the National Council on Agricultural Research, Extension and Teaching.
 Locally, he was a member of the Washington Hospital (now Washington Health System) Board and helped in the hospital’s recent capital campaign.
-He is a former school board member of Canon-McMillan School District and a former member of the North Strabane Township Recreation Committee.
-He also has been a member of the administrative board and a lay speaker at the Grace United Methodist Church.
+He was a former school board member of Canon-McMillan School District and a former member of the North Strabane Township Recreation Committee.
+He also was a member of the administrative board and a lay speaker at the Grace United Methodist Church.
 Bev was recognized in 2006 as one of PA’s Best 50 Women in Business.
-She serves on the PA Dairy Stakeholders Board and chairs the PA Milk Marketing Board.
+She served on the PA Dairy Stakeholders Board and chaired the PA Milk Marketing Board.
 She has been active in the state Dairy Princess Program and the PA Dairy Promotion Program Board.
-Locally, the Minors have been very involved for many years with 4-H and the Washington County Agricultural Fair.
-Community charities they support include: Washington Health System, Grace United Methodist Church, the Bradford House, Domestic Violence Services of SWPA, Washington City Mission, Washington County Humane Society, Washington County Food Bank, and WCCF.
+The Minors were very involved for many years with 4-H and the Washington County Agricultural Fair.
+Their supported community charities include: Washington Health System, Grace United Methodist Church, the Bradford House, Domestic Violence Services of SWPA, Washington City Mission, Washington County Humane Society, Washington County Food Bank, and WCCF.